marianmeres/demino/README.md

 // example middleware loading article (from DB, let's say)... app.use(async (_req, _info, ctx) => {
+    // eg any route which will have an `/[articleId]/` segment, we automatically read
-    if (ctx.params.articleId) {
+    // article data (which also means, it will auto validate the parameter) if (ctx.params.articleId) {
         ctx.locals.article = await Article.find(ctx.params.articleId);
         if (!ctx.locals.article) {